Many-Body Localization in the Age of Classical Computing: Thermalization and its counterexamples

-Nevertheless, we stress that a rigorous definition of MBL is still a matter of debate, as also highlighted in Sec.~\ref{sec:open}.
+Nevertheless, we stress that a precise definition of MBL is still a matter of debate, as also highlighted in Sec.~\ref{sec:open}.
 For example, while the above discussion implicitly assumes the necessity of LIOMs in the MBL phase, this requirement may be too restrictive.
-Another, much stronger form of ergodicity breaking is localization in Fock space graph, also referred to as Fock space localization \cite{DeTomasi21}\footnote{Note that Fock space localization considered here is different from the notion of Fock space localization invoked in~\cite{Basko06}, see also Sec.~\ref{subsec:wave-fun}.}.
+Another, stronger form of ergodicity breaking is localization in Fock space graph, also referred to as Fock space localization \cite{DeTomasi21}\footnote{Note that Fock space localization considered here is not entirely identical to the notion of Fock space localization invoked in~\cite{Basko06}, see also Sec.~\ref{subsec:wave-fun}. }.
 In our definition here, MBL includes, but is not limited to, Fock space localization, since \eqref{eq:MBL1} may be valid also when many-body eigenstates are not localized in the Fock space \cite{Luca13, Mace19Multifractal}.